Vue.js in Nette

 </style>

-All right, we have our Vue component, but how do we connect it with Nette?
+Great, we have our Vue component.
+But how do we connect it with Nette?

-Let's create regular Nette component and dial our Vue component inside it's Latte template.
+We create a standard Nette component and call the Vue component in a Latte template.
 Simple, right?

 class ProductsAutocomplete extends Control